 The digital display on my Ford Galaxy 2009 (Mk3) stopped working (nothing, half screen, stripes, you name it) so I had to replace the cluster (rather than repair it for which I don’t have time).

-I was searching all over the web on how to remove cluster/dashboard.
-While all the instructions were super simple (e.g. for ford mondeo https://www.fordmpv.com/smf2/mk3-ford-galaxy-ford-s-max/ford-galaxy-2009-dashboard-lcd-malfunction/) this is not the case with Ford Galaxy Mk3.
-So I decided to create them while assembling everything back together.
+I was searching all over the web on how to remove the cluster/dashboard.
+While all the instructions were super simple (e.g. for Ford Mondeo https://www.fordmpv.com/smf2/mk3-ford-galaxy-ford-s-max/ford-galaxy-2009-dashboard-lcd-malfunction/) this is not the case with Ford Galaxy Mk3.
+So I decided to create these instructions while assembling everything back together.
 Someone might find them handy.

 2. Unscrew the screw of the second cover of the console in the middle